mobilepadawan/APIRest/README.md

 # AJAX and API REST PROJECTS
 I have two projects on this respository, both using AJAX() to query and show data on screen.
 * Ajax - TrailerFlix (_a kind of video and series streaming platform_)
-* coderbook (_a king of social network who get a query result._)
+* coderbook (_a kind of social network search engine._)

 ## TRAILERFLIX
 This project was born as an **Ajax Project**, emulating a video streaming platform.
 As seen in the common video streaming platformss, but limited to the trailer's watch __;)__.

-All the trailers available in the JSON file are dinamically linked from Youtube (_most of them are coming from the official YT channels_).
+All the trailers available are dinamically linked from Youtube (_most of them are coming from the official YT channels_).

 - - - -
 ### FRAMEWORKS